Contact Us

 The Pasta Analogy-Helping Students Determine What’s Important

-Posted on November 12, 2015Do your students struggle with determining what is important when reading informational texts?
+Do your students struggle with determining what is important when reading informational texts?
 Are they unsure of what to underline and annotate?
 I remember one fifth grade student saying, “Well, I underlined the whole text because it was all important!”
-Two suggestions.
-1. Make sure there’s a VERY CLEAR PURPOSE for reading & determining what …Read more
+What follows are suggestions for introducing this analogy during a Phase 2 Meet the Strategies …Read more

 Share This Content